Who is eligible to borrow a Federal Direct PLUS Loan?

 Once the borrower goes into repayment, they may make individual payments to each lender or they can consolidate all their loans with the Department of Education.
 For more information on loan consolidation, click here.
 Go to www.nslds.ed.gov to view our current servicers for Direct and FFELP loans.

 If the student received a PLUS loan from another school in the fall, they will need to contact the prior school and request that the school cancel any remaining loan disbursements.
-Please follow the "Apply for a loan" steps by clicking here.
+Please follow the "Request a loan" steps by clicking here.

 If the student is transferring to another school during the academic year, the loan is not transferred to the new school.
-The student will need to cancel all remaining loans at HCC and apply for a loan at the new school.
+The student will need to cancel all remaining loans at HCC and request a loan at the new school.

-Yes, each academic year, the student must apply for a loan by completing the required "Apply for a Loan" steps.
+Yes, each academic year, the student must request a loan by completing the required "Request a Loan" steps.